Code-Institute-Submissions/first-milestone-project-10/README.md

 The storefront provides a button that is intended to link to a payment page that is currently inactive.
 The button acts as a "call-to-action", drawing the user's attention and urging them to act.

 #### Form

 The form provides three fields that must be completed because of the required keyword included in the HTML otherwise the form will not submit.

 ### Features Left to Implement

 Features left to implement include a navbar animation whereby the menu button changes to an “x” when active and backend facilities for processing forms.
 I would also like to add more content to the storefront and watch video sections and perhaps include a gallery filled with pictures of performances where The Monkees have been hired by users to play.
-Finally, a page that allows a user to enter payment details when they click to buy something from the store.
+Finally, I would like to build a page that allows a user to enter payment details when they click to buy something from the store.

 ## Technologies Used